alphabetakatja/ConnectFour/README.md

 The first player to get their pieces into four slots that are vertically, horizontally, or diagonally contiguous wins the game.

 ## Features
-The gameplay involves two animations: when a player wins, it is visually indicated which four pieces on the board satisfied the victory condition and a message appears to announce the victory
+The gameplay involves two animations: when it's a players turn the profile picture and the name of the player turn to red.
+Also, when a player wins, it is visually indicated which four pieces on the board satisfied the victory condition and before a victory message, all the slots on the board change into the winners logo.

-After a player wins, it is possible to reset the game and play again
+After a player wins, it is possible to reset the game and play again.

 Technologies
 * HTML